WillTheFarmer/mysql-http-logs/.github/README.md

 ## DDL for tables, indexes, views, function, procedures & constraints
 All SQL scripts and Python build file used in schema database application development is here.
 Individual Function and Procedure files make applying modifications much simplier.

-The Python build script assembles hundreds of SQL filess together into the single `create_http_logs.sql` file.
+The Python build script assembles all SQL files together into the single `create_http_logs.sql` file.

 Creates the MySQL schema included in repository [httpLogs2MySQL](https://github.com/willthefarmer/http-logs-to-mysql).